remilkies/As-Above-So-Below/README.md

 # 🌌 As Above, So Below (A Cosmic Tarot Synthesizer)

-# What should I look forward to?
+> What should I look forward to?
-# What should I beware?
+> What should I beware?
-# It's not about fate.
+> It's not about fate.
 It's about awareness and awareness creates freedom <3

----

-Welcome to **As Above, So Below**, a digital tarot matchmaking engine built to bring cosmic alignment to the present moment.
+Welcome to **As Above, So Below**, a digital tarot matchmaking engine built to bring cosmic alignment to the present moment <3

 Tarot is an ancient tool for self-discovery, guidance, and personal growth.
 It helps you connect with your intuition and see things from an entirely new perspective.
-This platform is not about predicting the future; it is about understanding yourself deeper in the present moment, translating the chaotic randomness of the universe into mindful, active intuition.
+This platform is not about predicting the future; it is about understanding yourself deeper in the present moment, translating the chaotic randomness of the universe into mindful, active intuition >:D

----

 ## The Cosmic Core: As Above, So Below
 The entire architecture of this application is designed to encompass the classic hermetic maxim: *As above, so below; as within, so without; as the universe, so the soul.*

 *   **As Above:** Your first card drawn—representing the cosmic path ahead and *what you should look forward to*.